Who are we?

 Will there be union dues?
 If so, how much will those be?

 UAW dues are currently 1.44% of gross income while working.
 However, we only start paying dues after we have voted to ratify our first contract.
 Almost half of our dues would go toward supporting the work of our local union, and dues we pay to the UAW would provide resources for legal support, organizing, health care expertise, etc.

 Right now, the UAW resources supporting our campaign at The New School come from the roughly 400,000 dues-paying members across the US, Canada and Puerto Rico.

 One of the issues we negotiate in our first contract is whether student workers are obligated to pay dues or fees.
 The strongest union contract contains requirements that everyone either joins or contributes financially to the union so that everyone shares the cost of representation equally and we have the most resources to defend our interests.
-A contract ratified by a majority would affect every academic student worker in the “bargaining unit” (all TAs/TFs/RAs/Course Assistants/tutors/SA3s).
+Our first contract, ratified by a majority of ASWs, would affect every academic student worker in the bargaining unit.

 Membership in the union does not require attending meetings, but the meetings are open to all members.
 It’d be great to have you!